redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

 ## Run triggers
 * setup_os_env - Executed if 'true'.
 True by default.
 * network - Executed if 'true'.
 True by default.
+* net_port - Executed if 'true'.
+True be default.
 * flavor - Executed if 'true'.
 True by default.
 * image - Executed if 'true'.
 True by default.
 * keypair - Executed if 'true'.
 True by default.